Version 1.1

 Introduction

 The purpose of this guide is to explain all the necessary actions that need to be taken and prerequisites that have to be met by a service delivery team to collaborate, develop and deploy a new service or a ‘bucket’ of services on the DSF infrastructure (currently an Azure AKS Cluster) using the DSF Service Standard and DSF Design System along with the actions to be taken concerning service fixes and iterations.
 A Service Delivery Team could be either an internal team (within the Government of Cyprus) or an external vendor (A private company collaborating with a Government Ministry/Department bound by a Framework Agreement for the Digital Transformation of Government Services or by any other type of a government contract.
-The process of onboarding a service delivery team in order to successfully deliver a service or a ‘bucket’ of services is described in detail in the sections that follow.
+The process of onboarding a service delivery team to successfully deliver a service or a ‘bucket’ of services is described in detail in the sections that follow.

 The process of delivering a Service, in this document, is read as the “project”.